agoodshoemaker/agoodshoemaker.github.io/index.md

 mathjax: true
 ---

 Welcome!
 On this page you will find an assorted collection of articles on the following topics: education, mathematics, poems and life in general.
 To sample an article, follow one of the links below.
 To read something specific, checkout the <a href="/articles.html">articles</a> page that has the posts organized by topic.
+The <a href="/problems.html">problems</a> page contains a list of problems in elementary mathematics.

 <ul>
   {% for post in site.posts %}